dscvr-one/dscvr-canvas/libs/tapestry-client-sdk/README.md

 # @dscvr-one/tapestry-client-sdk

-tapestry-client-sdk is a small typescript library that can be used by iframe Apps to communicate with DSCVR's tapestry hosts.
+tapestry-client-sdkxx is a small typescript library that can be used by iframe Apps to communicate with DSCVR's tapestry hosts.

 The library provides a `TapestryClient` class with methods to establish communication with DSCVR to get the current context (user and content) as well as to execute wallet transactions.